IBS Yellow Stool: Is It A Normal Or A Bad Sign?

 If you experience any gut problems when eating such foods, you should consult your doctor to make a diagnosis.

 Your Pancreas has a main important function, the secretion of digestive enzymes.

 These enzymes help the chemical breakdown of various food particles, thus helping their absorption from the intestine.

 When the pancreatic secretions are decreased, the food you will eat won’t be absorbed well.

 It is a rare condition, commonly due to chronic inflammation of the pancreas (as in heavy alcoholics) or obstruction of its duct by stone or tumor.

-- If you have a yellow stool with IBS, the most common cause is the IBS attack Itself, especially when you have IBS-diarrhea type.
+- If you have a yellow stool with IBS, the most common cause is the IBS attack Itself, especially when you have an IBS-diarrhea type.

-Learn more: other causes of yellow watery stools are discussed here.
+Learn more: other causes of watery yellow stools are discussed here.